Gary W. Jackson

 He has won many awards over his 35+ years as a trial lawyer – 22 of which have been spent fighting for plaintiffs in numerous multi-million dollar claims.

 North Carolina Super Lawyers magazine has designated Gary a “North Carolina Super Lawyer1” every year since 2006 for Class Actions and Mass Torts.
-In 2013, 2014, and 2015 he was designated one of the “top 100 lawyers in North Carolina1” and in 2013 and 2015 among the “top 25 lawyers in Charlotte1”.
-Gary has been recognized by Business North Carolina as a “Legal Elite2” in 2003, 2004, 2008, and 2013.
-He is a charter fellow of the Litigation Counsel of America, and holds an AV pre-eminent rating (the highest peer-review rating) from Martindale-Hubbell3.
+In 2013, 2014, and 2015 he was designated one of the “Top 100 Lawyers in North Carolina1” and in 2013 and 2015 among the “Top 25 Lawyers in Charlotte1”.
+Gary has been recognized by Business North Carolina as a “Legal Elite1” in 2003, 2004, 2008, and 2013.
+Since 2011, Gary has been recognized as a Fellow1 of the American Bar Foundation, which represents the top 1% of lawyers in the United States.
+He is a charter fellow of the Litigation Counsel of America, and holds an AV pre-eminent rating (the highest peer-review rating) from Martindale-Hubbell1.

 While this path may seem relatively straightforward on paper, Gary’s path to success has been anything but straightforward – much like his courtroom style.